-- 1. From the main menu, select Follow Me [5]. - 2.
-Enter a telephone number for Follow Me communication.
-If using the SMS Follow Me feature, this number must be for a cellular phone with the capability to receive SMS messages.
+- 1. From the main menu, select Follow Me [5]. - Enter a telephone number for Follow Me communication.
+If using the SMS Follow Me feature, this number must be for a cellular phone with the capability to receive SMS messages. - 3.
+Press ./ when you have finished editing.